An Internet Gateway provides Internet connectivity to VPC

 All connections in the LAG must use the same bandwidth.

-You can have a maximum of four connections in a LAG.
-Each connection in the LAG counts towards your overall connection limit for the Region.
+A maximum of four connections in a LAG.
+Each connection in the LAG counts toward the overall connection limit for the Region.

 All connections in the LAG must terminate at the same AWS Direct Connect endpoint.